pachacamac/busker/README.md

 This makes it literally small and deployable enough to be used in a tiny single file project.
 This is great for toy projects, educational purposes, payloads, embedded projects ...

+But that all being said, you should probably use Rails or Sinatra for your project.

 ### When shouldn't I use Busker?

 I wouldn't consider Busker to be "production ready" by any means.
 It's something to play around and have fun with.
 I haven't made exhaustive benchmarks or in depths security checks.
 And I would love to get honest, constructive opinions (considering the design principles).